errorcorrectionzoo/eczoo_data/README.md

 All of the zoo entries' information are stored in data files that are both human and machine readable.

-See the `template.yml` file to get started.
+See the `template.yml` file to get started on contributing a code entry.

-(@VVA: feel free to fill in more info about folder structure guidelines here)

 ### The YAML language